BenjaminWFox/nextjs-middleware-chain/README.md

 Note that when you import & use the `preBuiltChain` it is *already* an instance of `Middleware` and so should be accessed as an object, not run as a method.

-## Upcoming TODO work
+## Planned Work

-- Finish event callback implementations
+- Add automatic versioning & releases
-- Update unit tests
+- Add additional unit tests
 - Move to TypeScript